 No more than three embryos can be lawfully transferred to eliminate the danger of a high-order multiple pregnancy.
 The number of embryos transplanted is determined by your age and likelihood of success.
 This, in turn, is dependent on your specific reproductive issue.

 The success rate for IVF treatment is determined by your age and the kind of reproductive problem.
-Your odds of success increase as you get younger and your eggs get healthier.
+Your odds of success increase if you are younger and your eggs are healthier.
 According to 2010 data, the percentage of cycles that result in a live delivery for women who use their own fresh eggs is: